Universal Neural Optimal Transport: Related Work

-\textbf{Generative Modelling.} In generative modelling, the goal is usually to find a parametrized distribution $\rho_{\bm{\theta}}$ which minimizes, in some metric, the distance to a target distribution $\rho_\textnormal{data}$.
-Typically, this means minimizing some functional $F(\rho_{{\bm{\theta}}})=d(\rho_{\bm{\theta}},\rho_\text{data})$, where $d$ measures the discrepancy between the distributions, and samples from $\rho_\textnormal{data}$ are usually available.
-While our generator also tries to learn such a parametrized distribution $\rho_{\bm{\theta}}$, our approach differs from this framework in that we do not have access to a given target distribution.
-Another similarity can be found in our loss function, which resembles the loss function of Generative Adversarial Networks \cite{gan, wang, creswell}, or GANs for short.
-Given samples $\bm{z}\sim\rho_{\bm{z}}$ from a (Gaussian) prior and samples $\bm{x}\sim\rho_\text{data}$ from the target distribution, the GAN loss is
+\textbf{Generative Adversarial Networks.} GANs \citep{gan}, like other types of generative models, aim at generating samples from a distribution $\rho_{\text{data}}$, given access to a finite number of samples.
+In contrast, we do not have access to samples from the target distribution.
+However, our loss function \eqref{eq:lossfct} shares similarities with the adversarial GAN loss.
+Given prior samples $\bm{z}\sim\rho_{\bm{z}}$ and data samples $\bm{x}\sim\rho_\text{data}$, the GAN objective for a generator $\operatorname{G}$ is

-where $G$ is the generator and $D$ the so-called \textit{discriminator}, which predicts the probability that a sample came from the target distribution rather than the generator.
-Similarly, our loss will be of the form
+where $\operatorname{D}$ is the \textit{discriminator}, which predicts the probability that a sample came from the target distribution rather than the generator.
+Note that while our generator \textit{maximizes} the objective, the GAN generator \textit{minimizes} it.